 - Low sodium soy sauce contains nearly half the sodium of regular soy sauce.

 Start with mincing the garlic and dicing the onion if you’re using the ones not pre-minced and pre-diced.
-If you need a quick guide for these steps, check out this article for a lesson on mincing garlic.
-Here is an article showing a lesson on dicing onions.

 In a small bowl or cup, whisk together the low sodium soy sauce or coconut aminos with 5 spice seasoning blend.

 If you want to make this spicy, add Sriracha sauce, red chili paste, or red pepper flakes to the blend.
 A little goes a long way with these spicy flavors so add a little bit at a time.